Nthompson096/mysql-shenanigans/README.md

     cust_zip = '1910',
     cust_country = 'USA'
     WHERE cust_id = '1000000010';

 Used to update values, including empty ones.

-## Copy a table
+## Like

-    CREATE TABLE Custnew AS SELECT * FROM Customers;

-As the title suggest, copies the table; great for editing stuff instead of working on live data directly.
+select prod_name, prod_desc
+from Products
+where prod_desc LIKE '%toy%carrot%';

+Like is basically searching for something LIKE toy carrot, basically think of it sort of like google almost

 ## Concatenated distinct query

 SELECT DISTINCT
     quantity,
     LTRIM(cust_id) AS CID,
     CONCAT(RTRIM(cust_address),